spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/04_Decisions.md

   * Action is provided for only one outcome

 ### The Single-alternative Selection Structure

 ![](/01_pseudocode/assets/singleAlt2.jpg)

-Programming Logic & Design (2017), comprehensive, 9th edition
+Programming Logic & Design (2017), 9th edition

 **if-then-else decision**
 * if-then clause